mridulk97/mridulk97.github.io/_news/announcement_1.md

 related_posts: false
 ---

-💻 Presented a Poster at CVPR 2023 : CV4Animals workshop!
+💻 Gave a talk and presented poster at CVPR 2023 : CV4Animals workshop!